Much Better Adventures

 Principe Island

 While on Principe, you will spend four nights in a locally owned, family-run guesthouse or B&B in Santo Antonio – the island's capital.
 This will usually be the Pensão Residencial Palhota.
-(Occasionally, subject to availability, the group may be split between two different properties nearby.)
-Accommodation will be in simple twin-share rooms with en suite bathrooms.
-Please be aware that the island is far less developed than Sao Tomé, so don't expect luxury.
-However, this is a real opportunity to support the local community and practice truly sustainable tourism.
+Occasionally, subject to availability, the group may be split between two different properties nearby.
+Accommodation will be in basic twin-share rooms with en suite bathrooms.
+Please be aware that the island is far less developed than Sao Tomé, so don't expect luxury and be prepared for night time electrical outage which regulalrly affects the whole island.

 Ponta Figo